CodeupClassroom/venus-modified-lessons/spa/jalopy_intro.md

 8. Add a remote (follow your GH repo's instructions for adding the `origin` remote)
 9. Push your `jalopy` repo to GH

+Jalopy has a starter application ready for viewing.
+Run it by displaying its `index.html` in your browser.

 ## Digging into Jalopy